vasilakisfil/Introspected-REST/README.md

 in 2015.
 The specification of the query language is not tight to the protocol used underneath or the message format, although HTTP in combination with JSON is usually used.
-What is different about GraphQL is that it makes the client's requirements and performance as a top priority, regardless of the internal implementation of the data layer in the server.
+What is different about GraphQL is that **it makes the client's requirements and performance as a top priority**, regardless of the internal implementation of the data layer in the server.
 As a result, front-end developers tend to love it due to its expressiveness that usually is not found in REST APIs.